aameerhamza1801/Stock-Prediction-Strategies-ML/README.md

 # Stock-Prediction-Strategies-ML

+# Overview

-Improving the returns of Stock Market based on strategies
+This project aims for improving the returns of Stock Market based on a strategy.

-Stock data used for this code is the Pakistan Stock Exchange Data (from my country;) ) Feel Free to use your data.

 A Strategy is built to see how the predictions would have impacted on the Market Returns.

+# Input Features

 The Input Features used are:
 	High minus Low price